git-pull/tao-of-tmux/manuscript/05-session.md

 # Sessions {#sessions}

 Welcome to the session, the highest level entity residing in the [server](#server) instance.
-They begin when starting tmux fresh and reconnected when attaching to an existing session.
+Server instances are forked to the background upon starting a fresh instance and reconnected to when reattaching sessions.
 Your interaction with tmux will have *at least* one session running.

 A session holds one or more [windows](#windows).